jetm/git-recommended-uses/README.md

-# Git Recommended Uses
+# Git Recommended Uses presentation

-Git Recommended Uses presentation.
+* No a proper Git training.
+It could take days.

+* It's a collection of recommendations have been put together through some years of experience.

+* I hope from knowledge shared here, can improve your frequent use of Git.

 ## Installation